What is a chargeback? How it works and how to avoid it

 Chargeback dispute process:

-- Respond immediately: Contact your payment processor within 10-30 days of notification
+- Respond immediately: contact your payment processor within 10–30 days of notification

-- Gather evidence: Collect proof of delivery, signed contracts, customer communications, and transaction receipts
+- Gather evidence: collect proof of delivery, signed contracts, customer communications, and transaction receipts

 Critical evidence includes:

-- Proof of delivery with customer signature
+- Proof of delivery: tracking confirmation with customer signature

-- Transaction receipts and authorisation codes
+- Transaction records: receipts and authorisation codes

-- Terms of service agreements
+- Terms of service: signed agreements or accepted terms at checkout

 Record and manage chargeback fees in accounting